 The sun in the Philippines is hot, hot, hot!
 Protect that skin with a high SPF sunscreen.
 If you’re planning on doing lots of water activities (as you should be!), be sure that your sunscreen in reef-safe to protect our oceans as well as your body.

 Protect your eyes with a pair of cool shades.
-We love sunglasses from Sungod because they’re affordable, stylish, and ship anywhere in the world.
-Plus, they’re fully customizable!
+We love sunglasses from Woodies because they’re affordable, stylish, and ship anywhere in the world.
+Plus, they offer 100% UVA/UVB protection, so you are fully protected against harmful ultraviolet rays!
 What more could you ask for?

 Bugs in the Philippines can be killer so be sure to cover yourself with bugspray to keep them away, especially at night time and during rainy season!